 But there are other chapters.
-Charles S. Whitman made his reputation, as has Dewey, as prosecut- liven the harbor and bring ing attorney in New York.
-He, too, business to the vigorous city captured the popular imagination that now rises on the once when he broke up the rackets of that day, when he sent Police Lieutenant Charles Becker and four gamblers' gunmen to the electric and bands of pirates. chair.
+Charles S. Whitman made his repucaptured the popular imagination when he broke up the rackets of that day, when he sent Police Lieutenant Charles Becker and four gamblers' gunmen to the electric and bands of pirates. chair.
 And Whitman dreamed of the White House!
-Let no one be Hongkong can ever become a commistaken about that.
-But for one reason and another he just did not wrote the despondent colonial treasfit into the picture.
+Let no one be mistaken about that.
+But for one mercial emporium like Singapore," reason and another he just did not fit into the picture.